Proserpine River: History

-The traditional owners of the area are the Gia and Ngaro peoples, who have inhabited the area for thousands of years.

 The name of the Proserpine first appeared in 1861 when the Emmerson family acquired the lease for a cattle station which they are thought to have named the Proserpine Creek Run near the river mouth.
 It is generally believed that the explorer George Dalrymple named the river although it is likely that he would never have traversed the river.
 The name of the river is an anglicised version of the Roman Proserpina, a goddess of fertility.

 The Proserpine was rated as the river in Queensland where people were most likely to see a saltwater crocodile from 2000 to 2012, with 151 sightings recorded over the period.
 In 2015 a nest of up to 30 baby crocodiles were thought to have been stolen from the river, despite crocodiles being a protected species in Queensland.
 According to a survey conducted from 2016 to 2019, the Proserpine River had the highest density of crocodiles in Queensland, with 5.5 per kilometre (3.4 per mile).